 As one of Glasgow’s most iconic buildings, The Corinthian boasts five floors of bars, brasserie and events spaces for weegies to enjoy, as well as plenty of Christmas decorations to go around.
 And while you’re there, check out their Festive Afternoon Tea options, or the Festive Boozy Brunch on Sundays.
 Other festive dining and activities options can be found here.

 Now that it’s all glitzed up for Christmas with its massive Christmas tree, Princes Square is the epitome of a festive destination.
 There are lots of shops to find the perfect gifts, the decorations are on point and, not to mention, the historic building itself is a gorgeous wee thing to look at after the 7.5 million pound refurb.
-For a truly festive wee afternoon out, after you’re done shopping head down to Big Feed Kitchen near the big Christmas tree for some street food with a Michelin star twist or a perfectly crafted cocktail.
+For a truly festive wee afternoon out, after you’re done shopping head down to Maison by Glaschu above the big Christmas tree for some superlative croissants, the cheesiest onion soup or a perfectly crafted cocktail.

 St Enoch Square Christmas Fair’s details have not yet been released, but it’s usually the place to be to see some twinkling Christmas lights.
 Last year, the iconic windmill could be spotted right when you exit the subway, with a fairytale-like backdrop of Frasers twinkling lights on Buchanan street.